 Did God Create Aliens, or Did Aliens Create Humans?

 If, as the Bible suggests, God is the creator of the heavens and the earth, then people from various religions suggest that God, as the creator of all, must have also created beings from other planets if they do, indeed, exist.
-However, ancient alien theorists such as author Erich von Däniken (Chariots of the Gods) offer another theory: perhaps humans were "seeded" by an alien race and what many believe are Gods are, instead, the parent alien race that created humanity on Earth.
-Many believe examples from the Bible lend credence to this theory.
+But ancient alien theorists have turned this Biblical interpretation on its head.
+For example, author Erich von Däniken (Chariots of the Gods) suggests that perhaps humans were "seeded" by an alien race and what many believe are Gods are, instead, the parent alien race that created humanity on Earth.